Telugu actor Manoj Manchu tested positive for Covid - ExBulletin

 Telugu actor Manoj Manchu tested positive for Covid

-Telugu actor Manoj Manchu announced on Wednesday that he had tested positive for the coronavirus.
-The actor shared a statement on Twitter while saying there was no cause for concern.

-“Tested positive for #Covid.
-I ask everyone who met me in the last week to get tested immediately and take the necessary precautions.
-Don’t worry about me.
-I totally agree with all of your love and your blessings. thank all the doctors and nurses for the care (sic), ”he wrote on his Twitter account.
+Manoj Manchu took to Twitter and wrote: “Tested positive for #Covid.
+I ask everyone who met me last week to get tested immediately and take the necessary precautions.
+Don’t worry about me. .
+I totally agree with all your love and blessings.
+Thanking all doctors and nurses for the care # COVID19 #CovidTesting (sic). “

-Manoj Manchu contracted the virus at a time when there appears to be an increase in the number of daily cases recorded in the county.

 Tested positive for #Covid.
 I ask everyone who met me in the past week to get tested immediately and take the necessary precautions.
 Do not worry about me.

-I totally agree with all of your love and blessings. thank all the doctors and nurses for the care # COVID-19[FEMININE #CovidTests pic.twitter.com/0dfM9GFVxq
+I totally agree with all of your love and blessings. thank all the doctors and nurses for the care # COVID-19[FEMALE[FEMININE #CovidTests pic.twitter.com/0dfM9GFVxq

 Sources